asbjornrasen/cptd-cli/CPTD_CLI/readme.md

-To install CPTD DSL CLI on any computer, run in the terminal: pip install cptd After that, CPTD DSL CLI will be installed on your computer!
+To install CPTD CLI on any computer, run in the terminal: pip install cptd After that, CPTD CLI will be installed on your computer!

 ⚠️ The CLI is still under active development.
 This is a **work in progress** and not intended for production use yet.
 Features may change or break without notice.

-For Windows
-Install (CPTD_CLI\windows\):
-pip install .

-Uninstall:
-pip uninstall -y cptd
+pip install cptd

+For Ubuntu|Debian

+pipx install cptd

 ------------------